refractionPOINT/lce_doc/docs/sensor_commands.md

 ```
 usage: log_get [-h] [--file FILE] [--source SOURCE] [--type TYPE]
                [--payload-id PAYLOADID] [--days-retention RETENTION]
+               [--is-ignore-cert]

 optional arguments:
   -h, --help            show this help message and exit
   --file FILE           file path of log file to get
   --source SOURCE       os specific logging source to get
-  --type TYPE           optionally specifies the log type, otherwise auto-detected
+  --type TYPE           specifies the log type
   --payload-id PAYLOADID
-                        optionally specifies a payload ID to use, otherwise auto-generated
+                        specifies a payload ID to use
   --days-retention RETENTION
                         number of days the data should be retained, default 30
+  --is-ignore-cert      if specified, the sensor will ignore SSL cert mismatch
+                        while upload the log
 ```

 ## Payloads